Slow-Fast Torus Knots: Introduction

-The papers mentioned above mainly deal with ``unknotted" limit cycles on the $2$-torus (the limit cycles make one pass along the slow direction, i.e. the case of integer rotation number) and the connected critical curve with jump contact points does not turn around the $2$-torus along the slow direction and the fast direction.
-An exception is \cite{Schurov4} where a result was proved for non-integer rotation number (more precisely, canard limit cycles make two passes along the slow direction). \textit{The main purpose of our paper is to show the existence of slow-fast systems, with one parameter $\epsilon$, with an arbitrary finite number of repelling canard cycles on $\mathbb{T}^2$ that make $k$ passes along the slow direction and $l$ passes along the fast direction ($k$ and $l$ are relatively prime)}.
+The papers mentioned above mainly deal with ``unknotted" limit cycles on the $2$-torus (the limit cycles make one pass along the slow direction, i.e. the case of integer rotation number) and the connected critical manifold with jump contact points does not turn around the $2$-torus along both the slow direction and the fast direction.
+An exception is \cite{Schurov4} where a result was proved for non-integer rotation number (more precisely, canard limit cycles -in the sense of \cite{GuIl}- make two passes along the slow direction). \textit{The main purpose of our paper is to show the existence of slow-fast systems, with one small parameter $\epsilon$, with an arbitrary finite number of repelling limit cycles on $\mathbb{T}^2$ that make $k$ passes along the slow direction and $l$ passes along the fast direction ($k$ and $l$ are relatively prime)}.
 Such limit cycles are called $(k,l)$-torus knots and occur for each small $\epsilon>0$ (for more details about the torus knots see the rest of this section and Appendix \ref{sec:app1}).
 They are generated by an unconnected normally hyperbolic critical curve (each component is a $(k,l)$-torus knot).
-In order to prove this and to find the global dynamics on $\mathbb{T}^2$, we will use a fixed point theorem for segments, the notion of slow divergence integral defined along the critical curve and a generalization of Poincar\'{e}-Bendixon theorem to $\mathbb{T}^2$ due to Schwartz (see \cite{Schw}).
+In order to prove this and to find the global dynamics on $\mathbb{T}^2$, we will use a fixed point theorem for segments, the notion of slow divergence integral defined along the critical manifold and a generalization of the Poincar\'{e}-Bendixson theorem to $\mathbb{T}^2$ due to Schwartz (see \cite{Schw}).
 In our slow-fast setting, it is more convenient to not use the Poincar\'{e} map (see Remark \ref{remark-Poincare}).

 To start fixing ideas, let us consider a slow-fast system